-- Trading as a Pedlar under a licence issued by a Police Authority.
+- Trading as a pedlar with a licence issued by a police authority.

 - A market trader operating at a licensed market venue.